mozilla-services/socorro/docs/glossary.rst

        The Socorro collector parses the HTTP POST payload into a set of crash annotations and minidumps.
 It collects the crash annotations along with some metadata generated at collection in a raw crash structure.
-It saves this to AWS S3.
+It saves this to cloud storage.

        The Socorro processor takes the raw crash and minidumps and passes them through the processing pipeline to generate a processed crash.